Azure-Samples/Build2024-eShopLite-Aspire-Lab/Labs/Lab 1 - Add Aspire and Service Discovery/README.md

 1. To add the **Products** project to the Aspire orchestration, right click on the **Products** project, select **Add**, and then select **.NET Aspire Orchestrator Support**.
     > A warning will appear indicating that the solution already has Aspire support.
 Select **Yes** to add the project to the orchestration.

 Both projects are now part of the Aspire orchestration.
-Now we need to make sure that the **Store**  can discover the **Products** backend url through .NET Aspire's service discovery.
+Now we need to make sure that the **Store**  can discover the **Products** backend URL through .NET Aspire's service discovery.

 ## Enabling service discovery